hirschlisa/sciencecommunication/Course_sciencecomm.md

 ![image_speaker](image/Image_speaker_celebrated_bymagtiraPaolobySketchify.png "by magtira Paolo by Sketchify" )

+Another one of your goals might be to strengthen the public’s trust in  science: You make transparent how you arrived at your research findings,  you might explain some ethical challenges and how you addressed them,  or may even share how one approach did not produce the results you  expected, so you had to modify your method.
+You explain that research is  a human process and lift the veil a little.

 You might also want to do take it a step further and do more than conveying information – you might want to call for action!
-After presenting your results, consider if there is an action that you think should be taken in accordance with your results.
+After presenting your results, consider if there is an action that you think should be taken in accordance with your results: What should people now do after they have learned about your results?
 For example, in a video where you present your results on climate change, you could include a call to action to reduce carbon emissions by riding a bike to work instead of driving a car.
 In a policy brief where your lay out the same results to policy makers you could formulate a policy recommendation to push for policies that tax fossil fuels at a much higher rate than before – this would be a call to action for policy makers.

 ![image_loudspeaker](image/Image_shoutout_byAlaineGarciabySketchify.png "by Alaine Garcia by Sketchify" )